triton086/boilerplate-bootstrap/README.md

 # [Boilerplate-Bootstrap](http://benyarbrough.com/boilerplate-bootstrap/)

-A combination of HTML5Boilerplate and Twitter Bootstrap.
+A combination of HTML5 Boilerplate and Twitter Bootstrap.
+This setup uses the Less version of Bootstrap with the addition of a Main.less file, which should house your site-specific styles.
+This file is imported into the Bootstrap.less file to grant access to all the great Bootstrap mixins.

 View a [demo](http://benyarbrough.com/boilerplate-bootstrap/).